Department of Biological Sciences

 Career outcomes

-A degree in biology or our related majors will prepare you for a wide variety of careers—and for graduate and medical schools.
-These majors are a great starting place for a career in the life sciences, environmental sciences, research, medicine and healthcare, and more.
+A degree from our biological sciences division will prepare you for a wide variety of careers—and for graduate and medical schools.
+Biology majors are a great starting place for a career in the life sciences, environmental sciences, research, medicine and healthcare, and more.
 As you become the person you’re meant to be, you’ll be equipped for a life of purpose in numerous fields.

 Skills